Brookhaven Lab has Entered a Phased Resumption of Operations

 If your manager/supervisor tells you you are scheduled to return to the site but you have an existing health condition, you must apply for leave pursuant to the Family and Medical Leave Act (FMLA).
 All exempt, non-exempt, weekly, and bargaining unit staff are eligible to request an exception.
 See details.

 Is the USPS office on site open and can I access my P.O.
-Box if I am not a part of Phase 1?
+Box?

 Yes, the USPS remains open and you may access your P.O.
 Box.
-If you are not a part of Phase When you arrive at the gate, notify the guard that you wish to access your P.O.
+If you are not a part of Phase 2, when you arrive at the gate, notify the guard that you wish to access your P.O.
 Box.
-Unless you have been deemed Essential as part of Phase 1 of the ROOP, you are not permitted to access any other areas on-site (e.g., your office).
+Unless you have been authorized to be on site as part of Phase 2 of the ROOP, you are not permitted to access any other areas on site (e.g., your office).

 Will there be processing of outgoing (non-personal) mail?